-- work was discussed with the Board at information consultations on 1 April 2016 and 9 May 2016. - 43.
-In phase II, a CPBCP Budget structure was simulated to inform the design of solutions for areas including definition of cost-accounting procedures; application of full-cost recovery; the treatment of emergencies and regional operations; and identification of operational contexts and governance requirements.
-Country offices tested a budget structure that encompasses all country office operations and shared services, service-level agreements, trust funds, regional operations and sudden-onset emergencies. - 44.
-The business solutions identified were discussed in May 2016, first by country directors and focal points from the eight country offices and the regional bureaux involved in phase II, and then by the eight country directors and the directors of ten Headquarters divisions that will be affected.
+- 44. The business solutions identified were discussed in May 2016, first by country directors and focal points from the eight country offices and the regional bureaux involved in phase II, and then by the eight country directors and the directors of ten Headquarters divisions that will be affected.
 In June 2016, the eight country offices considered and validated the business solutions, enabling the development of an information technology (IT) system solution to begin in July 2016. - 45.
-Country office assessments and detailed results from the phase II testing demonstrated that the CPBCP Budget structure can support WFP's operations and that the business solutions identified are viable.
+Country office assessments and detailed results from the phase II testing demonstrated that the CPB structure can support WFP's operations and that the business solutions identified are viable.
 The country offices involved recognized that the budget structure and improved processes for managing budgets and contributions will streamline planning and resource management processes.
 Early assessments from phase II were discussed with the Board at the 2016 Annual Session and an informal consultation on 25 July 2016. - 46.
-Following the two phases of prototype testing, country offices, functional leads and the Resource Management Integration and Support Division identified the business requirements for design of the IT system solution for the CPBCP Budget structure.
+Following the two phases of prototype testing, country offices, functional leads and the Resource Management Integration and Support Division identified the business requirements for design of the IT system solution for the CPB structure.
 These requirements represent the minimum elements that will need to be in place to support the first wave of pilot CSPs in February 2017.
-The requirements identified formed the first part of a more comprehensive blueprint for design of the IT solution and systems implementation for the CPBCP Budget structure. - 47.
+The requirements identified formed the first part of a more comprehensive blueprint for design of the IT solution and systems implementation for the CPB structure. - 47.
 The business requirements reflect the needs of country offices and Headquarters units and are linked to areas such as governance, resourcing, grant management, programming, expenditure certification, annual and country portfolio budget closures, reporting, RACI responsibility matrix mapping (Responsible, Accountable, Consulted and Informed), and systems integration.
 They have been considered and validated by country directors.
 Work on the blueprint is coordinated with work on the country strategic planning approach and the CRF to ensure alignment and integration, with a view to testing the IT system solution in the fourth quarter.